Souey on his way out

 A Bullish debut

 1896 - Winger Ben Bull scored on his only reds appearance as we thumped Lincoln City 6-1 in a Second Division fixture at Anfield.
-Fred Geary, Frank Becton and George Allan were also on target, with James Ross netting a brace.
+Fred Geary, Frank Becton and George Allan were also on target, with Jimmy Ross netting a brace.
 Ben Gillespie struck the first of his six goals against us, with the other five coming with Manchester City.

 Winning on the south coast